 Soft Failures

 The NSA agents use the IP network to communicate with each other using the NSI protocol.
-Soft failures occur when the two NSA agents lose communication with each other or a NSA agent loses connection with NRM and/or the management plane of the transport network.
+Soft failures occur when the two NSA agents lose communication with each other or a NSA/NRM agent loses connection with the management plane of the transport network.

 Hard Failures

 These failures occur when the NSA software crashes due to a bug or the underlying server hardware fails.
-These kinds of failures may cause a loss of state that is in transit or not committed.
+These kinds of failures may cause a loss of state in a message sequence.

 Going hand-in-hand with errors is recovery.
-The NSI protocol and the NSA architecture need to be able to recover from the errors to a consistent and predictable state.
+The NSI protocol and the NSA architecture need to be able to recover from errors to a consistent and predictable state in an NSA.
 The following architectural principles should guide the error handling and recovery in the NSI protocol:

-Handling of failures should result in deterministic behaviors that are user centric and oriented towards service model, e.g.
+Handling of failures should result in deterministic behaviors that are user centric and oriented towards the service model, e.g.

 Failure in the service plane (i.e NSA) should not affect connections that are provisioned and active in the transport plane.